 CSP is entitled to use the applicable Compliance Mark provided that the respective Cloud Service has been both verified compliant by the Monitoring Body and listed in the Public Register.
-For the avoidance of doubt: also, in cases, where a Cloud Service is delisted from the Public Register for whatever reason no Compliance Mark must not be used related to this Cloud Service.
+For the avoidance of doubt: A compliance mark must not be used prior to verification of the Monitoring Body, also, in cases, where a Cloud Service is delisted from the Public Register for whatever reason no Compliance Mark must not be used related to this Cloud Service.